 Clause 8 requires an evaluation of the medical device’s overall residual risk.
 If the overall residual risk is unacceptable, it must be demonstrated that the medical benefit outweighs the residual risk.

 When defining risk control measures, teams can capture those measures in Jama Connect and link them directly to risks before updating the rankings to determine the residual risk level.

 With traceability through all phases of risk, users can quickly identify potential pitfalls in the product development process and address them before they become bigger barriers to success.

 The Bottom Line

-For a deeper dive into ISO 14971 and how Jama Connect and Risk Management Center offer a comprehensive way to manage risk and requirements throughout development, download our white paper, “Application of Risk Analysis Techniques in Jama to Satisfy ISO 14971.”
+For a deeper dive into ISO 14971 and how Jama Connect for Medical Device Development offers a comprehensive way to manage risk and requirements throughout development, download our white paper, “Application of Risk Analysis Techniques in Jama Connect to Satisfy ISO 14971.”